Fox Feather Farm Tewksbury Township

-Fox Feather Farm was conceived and built by its current owners as a working horse farm that marries casual elegance with practical functionality.
+Fox Feather Farm was conceived and built by its current owners as a working horse farm marrying casual elegance with practical functionality.
+The estate is suitable for use as a full-time residence or as a vacation retreat with multiple residential options for an on-site caretaker.
+With its open fields and multiple outbuildings, the property is ideal for a range of hobby-level farming livestock and/or crops and would make a striking vineyard.
 The improvements on the property were designed to appear as though they have been standing for generations, but the oldest of them was started in 1998.
 Inspired by features of estates and farms all over the world and breathtakingly well-conceived down to the smallest detail, Fox Feather Farm is an estate suited for someone looking for a retreat-like property that recharges the soul as it is sited to maximize one’s connection with the stunning natural setting.

 Access to the property is via a private road shared by four estate properties, and the farm itself is not visible from the private road or other local roads, making it ideal for a privacy-lover.
 A gracefully curving, crushed stone driveway welcomes visitors to the farm, past the orchard of fruit trees and allows access to the barn complex and rental cottage that is separate from access to the main residence.